Top 10 survival tips

 This may sound like it should be below such things as fire starting and finding food or water, but the reality is that if you’re in a true survival situation and you expect to die, you probably will.

-There are so many stories were people have simply given up, only to be found a short distance from a village or only a few days away from rescue.
+There are so many stories where people have simply given up, only to be found a short distance from a village or only a few days away from rescue.
 A good attitude towards your situation can make all the difference to your chances and maintaining one should be a priority.

 2) Stay cool and make a plan